-- 152. Costs of the domestic proceedings may be awarded if they are incurred by an applicant in order to try to prevent the violation found by the Court or to obtain redress therefore (see, among other authorities, Lopata v Russia, Appl No 72250/01, para 168, 13 July 2010). - 153.
-In the view of the applicant, there can be no doubt that the proceedings brought at the national level were aimed at preventing violation of the Convention. - Before the national courts, the applicant has spent exactXX amount in legal fees at Bird&Bird law firm (documentation enclosed as exhibit XX). - 155.
-It is also recalled that at the national level the applicant was held to pay legal costs to the Minister of Justice: 125.000 DKK both in the Eastern High Court and the Supreme Court, 250.000 DKK in total. - 156.
-The applicant claims to be compensated to the fullest extent possible to have the ruling to pay legal costs to the Minister of Justice lifted.
+- 164. Costs of the domestic proceedings may be awarded if they are incurred by an applicant in order to try to prevent the violation found by the Court or to obtain redress therefore (see, among other authorities, Lopata v Russia, Appl No 72250/01, para 168, 13 July 2010). - 165.
+In the view of the applicant, there can be no doubt that the proceedings brought at the national level were aimed at preventing a violation of the Convention. - Before the domestic courts, the applicant has spent 3,294,779.47 DKK in legal fees at Bird&Bird law firm to litigate the case and 74,250.50 DKK for mandatory audit 3,369,529.47 DKK in total (documentation enclosed as exhibit 12). - 167.
+It is also recalled that at the national level the applicant was held to pay legal costs to the Minister of Justice: 125.000 DKK both in the Eastern High Court and the Supreme Court, 250,000 DKK in total. - 168.
+The applicant claims to be compensated to the fullest extent possible and to have the legal costs to the Minister of Justice lifted.